Wairoa braced for another drenching

 AdvertisementAdvertise with NZME.

-Last month heavy rainfall was recorded in some areas, including the Ruakituri Valley northwest of Wairoa, where a bridge is out of action, some roads are still closed and farmers are facing hundreds of slips, damage to tracks and fencing and difficulties accessing and moving stock.
+Last month heavy rainfall was recorded in some areas over little more than 8 days, including the Ruakituri Valley northwest of Wairoa, where a bridge is out of action, some roads are still closed and farmers are facing hundreds of slips, damage to tracks and fencing and difficulties accessing and moving stock.

 The new warnings, also covering Bay of Plenty and the East Coast Gisborne area, come after about five days of MetService monitoring of the progress of Tropical Cyclone Fili from north of New Caledonia that had been downgraded to become Cyclone Fili and now ex-tropical cyclone.